Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 A good material for reusable stencils is a mylar sheet.
 You can make them adhesive by spraying the back with adhesive spray, although you are much more likely to get seepage underneath the stencil with this kind of material.

 Acrylic paint and fabric paint are similar but not quite the same.
-Although you can add some Fabric Medium to acrylic paint to turn it into fabric paint.
+You can also add some fabric medium to acrylic paint to turn it into fabric paint.

-Freezer paper is a combination of both wax paper and parchment paper.
-For stencils, you need one side to be waxy so it will stick to the fabric, and the other side to be paper so it doesn't stick to the heat press.
+Freezer paper is a combination of wax and parchment paper.
+For stencils, one side must be waxy so it will stick to the fabric, and the other side must be paper so it doesn't stick to the heat press.

-Both wax paper and parchment paper are the same on both sides, so it is not an ideal material to use to make stencils.
+Wax paper and parchment paper are the same on both sides, so they are not ideal materials for making stencils.

 - These MakerX Crafting Tools are perfect for keeping in the craft room and are always ready when needed!